 Simon Natas

 Simon is an award winning Solicitor and Higher Courts Advocate specialising in crime and human rights related work.
-He is consistently rated as a leading lawyer in Chambers and Partners, which has noted his “intelligence and commitment” and “ability to see a legal point before most.”
-The Legal 500 describes him as a "class act".
+He is consistently rated as a leading lawyer in Chambers and Partners and the Legal 500.

 Simon was named 2016 Legal Aid Lawyer of the Year in the field of criminal defence and was short-listed for the 2012 Law Society Excellence Award for Solicitor-Advocate of the year.

 Simon acted for the campaign group JENGbA in the historic Supreme Court appeal of R v Jogee, which resulted in far reaching reform to the controversial law of joint enterprise.
-He is noted as an expert on joint enterprise and is regularly asked to comment on this, and other legal issues, in the media.
+He has frequently been asked to comment on issues surrounding the joint enterprise law in the media.
+He has acted in many joint enterprise homicide cases, both as a litigator and an advocate.
+In 2018, he acted in R v Crilly [2018] EWCA Crim 168, to date the only historic murder conviction to be overturned on the basis of the change in the law in Jogee.

 Prominent Cases